shakao/skillmap-game-of-life/activity3.md

 ![Alt txt](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/oscillator.png)

 ## Spaceship Pattern
-Can you find an initial state that **translates itself across the grid** over time?
+Can you find an initial state that **moves itself across the grid** over time?
 - :paper plane: From the ``||conways:Life||`` category, modify the ``||conways:set initial state [] ||`` to put in an initial state.
 - :paper plane: Use the editor to draw a pattern that would be able to move across